source-data/the-turron-experiment/report.md

 # INDEX

 ## Summary

+In order to get practical experience with data collection and analysis, we conducted a turrón tasting experiment with the collaboration of EMBO staff.
+We asked 24 participants to taste 2 turrón varieties, one that was expensive and one that was cheap.
+Participants were blind as to which variety was which.
+We asked participants to (i) score each turrón in several parameters and (ii) guess which of 2 varieties was the expensive one.

+Data collected in this experiment show no significant difference in scoring for the cheap vs. expensive turrón.
+We also observed a 50-50 percentage of guesses that A (or B) was the expensive turrón.
+We could not detect any significant correlation between fasting time and turrón scoring, nor did we observe significant interactions between gender and scoring or gender and accuracy of guess.
+We did observe that participants that had already tasted turrón before were better at guessing which of the 2 was the more expensive variant.

+The experiment was limited in sample size, so no solid conclusions can be driven.
+However, data collected in this experiment suggest that an expensive and a cheap turrón cannot be distinguished in a blind tasting.

 ## Introduction

 Altough EMBO is a scientific organisation, not all staff comes from a scientific background.
 We did this experiment as part of a **learning exercise to get acquainted with concepts like experimental design, data collection, data analysis and reporting**.
 We were convinced that forcing ourselves to do as realistic an experiment as possible would give us the biggest learning outcome.